Tapakan/Watermark/README.md

 // Then add watermark to someone image.
 $watermark->add('/images/my_new_image_with_watermark');
 ```
-Image will be saved with same name.
-And to the same directory.
+Image will be saved with same name and to the same directory.

 ### Available Positions
 ```